 Let us look at a detailed analysis of the questions asked in the 2017 GS Paper I – the subjects and the difficulty levels through graphs.

 The first pie chart reveals the various subjects’ dominance in the UPSC 2017 prelims paper.

-As you can see, maximum number of questions was asked from polity.
-Economy was second in precedence with 16 questions being asked from that topic.
+As you can see, the maximum number of questions was asked from the polity.
+The economy was second in precedence with 16 questions being asked from that topic.
 Government schemes is a topic whose prominence for UPSC is increasing every year and this year, 10 questions came from it.